-Code Dx Enterprise Edition (EE) is a software vulnerability management system that consolidates the vulnerabilities found through static source code analysis, dynamic penetration testing, third-party library assessment and manual code review.
-It includes all the features of Code Dx SE, and also works seamlessly to combine, normalize and remove redundant vulnerabilities found using a wide variety of static and dynamic application testing tools (both commercial and open source) as well as manual analyses.
-In addition to mapping vulnerabilities to industry standards, future releases of Code Dx EE will identify those vulnerabilities associated with potential violations of regulatory compliance standards, such as the Defense Information Services Agency (DISA) Security Technical Information Guide (STIG) or Payment Card Industry Data Security Standard (PCI DSS).
-The correlation, normalization and de-duplication of results from multiple tools produces a consolidated set of results, with greater coverage of potential vulnerabilities and a better assessment of overall software security risk.
+Code Dx Enterprise is a software vulnerability management system that consolidates the vulnerabilities found through static source code analysis, dynamic penetration testing, third-party library assessment and manual code review.
+It includes all the features of Stat! and also works seamlessly to combine, normalize, and remove redundant vulnerabilities found using a wide variety of static and dynamic application testing tools (both commercial and open source) as well as manual analyses.
+In addition to mapping vulnerabilities to industry standards, future releases of Code Dx Enterprise will identify those vulnerabilities associated with potential violations of regulatory compliance standards, such as the Defense Information Services Agency (DISA) Security Technical Information Guide (STIG) or Payment Card Industry Data Security Standard (PCI DSS).
+The correlation, normalization, and de-duplication of results from multiple tools produces a consolidated set of results, with greater coverage of potential vulnerabilities and a better assessment of overall software security risk.
 To learn more visit www.CodeDx.com.

 Frequently Asked Questions